NotMyMajor/NMM-Compliment-Poster/README.md

 - There's a slight ghosting issue when you generate a new compliment after resizing the window.
 I'm still working on fixing that.
 It shows up on screen recordings more so than in real life for some reason.

+- Resizing the window again after generating the compliment gets rid of the ghosting.

 ## If you use my code to do something fun or cool, share it with me!
 Also, credit is nice to have too.
 ## Enjoy!